Kinnikuman

 There is also a sequel, the Kinnikuman: The 2nd Generation (キン肉マンII世, Kinnikuman II Sei) manga that was serialized in Weekly Playboy between 1998 and 2004.
 It was published in North America by Viz Media under the title of Ultimate Muscle.
 It was also adapted into three different television series, all of which were broadcast on TV Tokyo in Japan and released in North America by 4Kids Entertainment.

-Kinnikuman is one of the best-selling manga series in Japan, selling over 77 million copies by 2021.
+Kinnikuman is one of the best-selling manga series in Japan, with over 85 million copies in circulation by 2025.
 As popular as was the anime series and its merchandise, such as Kinkeshi, a line of action figures released as M.U.S.C.L.E. in North America.
 It received the Shogakukan Manga Award for children's manga in 1984.

-A new anime adaptation celebrating the 40th anniversary of the original anime television series has been announced.
+A new anime television series adaptation produced by Production I.G, based on the 2011 revival manga and celebrating the 40th anniversary of the original anime television series, aired from July to September 2024 on CBC and TBS' programming block Agaru Anime, and was released worldwide on Netflix.
+The second season aired on the same programming block between January and March 2025.
+A third season has been announced.